End of Service Life (EOSL)

 Kinder to the environment

-Through sweating assets that little bit longer, less resources are being used in the making of new
+Through sweating assets that little bit longer, fewer resources are being used in the making of new

 equipment, which is more sustainable and kinder to the environment.
 We can continue to support equipment for as long as spare parts are available.